Rudolph Valentino: Return to films and career challenges

+With his contract fulfilled, Valentino was released from Famous Players, but was still obligated to Ritz-Carlton for four films.
+His next film was a pet project titled The Hooded Falcon.
+The production was beset with problems from the start, beginning with the script written by June Mathis.
+The Valentinos were dissatisfied with Mathis's version and requested that it be rewritten.
+Mathis took it as a great insult and did not speak to Valentino for almost two years.

+While Rambova worked designing costumes and rewriting the script for Falcon, Valentino was persuaded to film Cobra with Nita Naldi in 1924.
+He agreed only on condition that it not be released until after The Hooded Falcon debuted.
 After filming Cobra, the cast of The Hooded Falcon sailed for France to be fitted for costumes.
-After three months, they returned to the United States, where Valentino's new beard, which he had grown for the film, caused a sensation.
+After three months, they returned to the United States, where Valentino's new beard, which he had grown for the film, caused a sensation in November 1924.
 "I opened once a paper and I tell you what was in.
 It was Rudolph Valentino with a beard upon his chin.
 My heart stopped off from beating and I fainted dead away, and I never want to come to life until the judgement day," was soon printed in Photoplay.
 The cast and crew left for Hollywood to begin preparations for the film, but much of the budget was taken up during preproduction.
 Due to the Valentinos' lavish spending on costumes and sets, Ritz-Carlton terminated the deal with the couple, effectively ending Valentino's contract with them.